 Coordinator of Player Development & Video Operations

-Troy Pierce joins the Braves after two years as a graduate assistant at Emporia State, where he recently completed work toward a master’s in health, physical education and recreation.
+Pierce joined the Braves after two years as a graduate assistant at Emporia State, where he completed work toward a master’s in health, physical education and recreation.
 A Kansas native, Pierce also is familiar with the Land of Lincoln, however, spending the 2013-14 season as an assistant coach at Illinois-Springfield.

 In addition to his coaching duties at Emporia State, Pierce handled team travel and had oversight of the team’s video productions.